-Max, from Swindon, has been coming to Helen & Douglas House for five years.
-Max was born in 2007 and has been diagnosed with end stage renal failure and mitochondrial disorder, a condition which means he requires 24-hour care and support.
+Max, from Swindon, has been coming to Helen & Douglas House since 2014.
+Max was born in 2007 and has mitochondrial disorder, a condition which means he requires 24-hour care and support.
+He was previously diagnosed with end-stage renal failure but had a kidney transplant in June 2019 which has made a huge difference to his life.

-His Mum, Claire, was first told about respite care at the hospice by her community nurse and whilst initially coming to a hospice was not a place they would have chosen to visit, they soon realised that as a family, Helen & Douglas House would play a vital role in their lives.
-It gave them the lifeline they needed to help them to recoup, both physically and emotionally, and the chance to have a short break from providing full-time medical care for Max.
+His mum, Claire, was first told about respite care at the hospice by her community nurse.
+Initially coming to a hospice was not a place they would have chosen to visit, but they soon realised that as a family Helen & Douglas House would play a vital role in their lives.
+It gave them the lifeline they needed to help them to recoup, both physically and emotionally, and the chance to have a short break from providing full-time medical care to Max.

 ‘If we didn’t have Helen & Douglas House our lives would be much tougher.
 When we stay, we feel relieved because we know life will get a bit easier.
 We rely on those days to be able to recharge to ensure we can continue to give Max all the care he needs.’